qvik/qvik-network-ios/README.md

 ## Changelog

+* 0.0.8
+    * Added autoreleasepool {} to control memory usage with writing image data
 * 0.0.7
     * Using a dedicated logger instance instead of default (shared) one
     * Performance increase to image cache; added data passthrough writes when applicable